-In Buddhism it is taught that everything that happens to us, good or bad, is the result of our previous actions — it is our karma.
+In Buddhism it is taught that almost everything that happens to us, good or bad, is the result of previous actions — it is our karma.
 Refraining from five kinds of unskilful action will result in peace of mind and true happiness.
 In order to be protected against sorrow, therefore, one should:

 • refrain from harming anything;

 • refrain from taking that which is not freely given;

 • refrain from all forms of immorality or any action which is subject to blame;

 • refrain from speaking falsely, harshly, or unkindly;